 SAT Basics – All about the SAT

 The SAT is owned by the College Board, a non-profit organization founded in 1900 for the purpose of increasing access to higher education.
 The SAT was created to replace and standardize earlier admissions practices in which each university had its own admissions exam.
-The College Board claims that the SAT evaluates skills that are necessary for successful performance in undergraduate programs, and that the SAT combined with grade point average is a more reliable predictor of success than high school grades alone.
-The validity of the SAT as a predictive instrument has been questioned by independent research.
+While the SAT was developed to be a reliable, unbiased method of evaluating skills necessary for successful performance in undergraduate programs, the validity of the SAT as a predictive instrument has been questioned by independent research.
 A 1992 study found that SAT scores were much less effective at forecasting college grades than high school class rank (the former explained just 4% of variance in college GPA, while the latter accounted for 9.3%).
 Another study conducted in 1998 at 11 selective colleges found that a 100-point increase in composite SAT scores led to a rise in college GPA of only one-tenth of a point.
 The role of factors such as socioeconomic status, cultural background, and individual traits including test-related anxiety and overall psychological wellbeing continue to be topics of great interest, as researchers attempt to determine correlations between these important variables and overall SAT performance.
 In the meantime, countless studies over the past twenty years have demonstrated that SAT scores are strong predictors of first-year college performance, with those who score higher on the test performing better during their freshman year.
 The most accurate assessment of first-year college performance can be predicted from combining a student's SAT scores with their high school grades, making the SAT an important predictor of future college success, even though it is not the only predictor of undergraduate academic performance.

 Competition has been good for both tests, as revisions to one have frequently been incorporated into the other; however, there are still substantial differences between the SAT and the ACT.
 Vocabulary is more rigorously evaluated on the SAT, but the ACT tests more advanced mathematical concepts.
 The ACT, unlike the SAT, includes a dedicated science section, though it is oriented more around reasoning skills than scientific knowledge.
 The ACT also has a different organization than the SAT, and for college admissions officers the emphasis is often on the overall ACT score and the sectional SAT scores.
-Universities that require a standardized test for admission will generally accept either the SAT or the ACT, but the SAT is likely to be a better choice for many types of students.
-The advantages of the SAT are significant, including a higher average amount of time per question and a focus on critical thinking rather than memorized content.
-The main disadvantage of the SAT in comparison with the ACT is the fact that the former has been subjected to far more revisions than the latter.
-This situation makes up-to-date preparation all the more essential for students choosing to take the SAT.
+Universities that require a standardized test for admission will generally accept either the SAT or the ACT, and for American high school students, it generally does not matter which test score they submit to a college or university.
+For international students applying to American undergraduate programs, the most pertinent question may be which entrance exam is available for them to take locally.
+The SAT appears to be somewhat more popular among international students applying to universities in the United States, but both the SAT and ACT are offered in more than 120 countries around the world.